 If only insignia came pre-attached to the uniforms, with the right detail, shape and stitching (hint hint) …

 The Luftwaffe tunic breast eagle

 All combat tunics from 1940 onwards carried the Luftwaffe national eagles of the 2nd type, introduced at the beginning of 1937.
-The threads of the Luftwaffe breast eagle were of a light mouse-gray colour, with backing that would match the fabric of the uniform being worn.
-In the case of the tan tropical uniforms, the eagles were produced on tan cotton backing and cut into shape after embroidery.
+The threads of the Luftwaffe breast eagle were of a light or linen on backing and cut into shape after embroidery.

 Zig-zag stitching, as opposed to line stitching, gives extra protection to the raw edges of the eagle from fraying.
 By keeping the edges sewn, the stitch will lessen the chances of the fabric from unravelling.
 Since the cotton weave on tropical uniforms was somewhat a loose weave, fraying was very easy to occur.
 A tight zig-zag stitch would slow down this process during wash and abrasion.

 In the case of the national eagle on Luftwaffe tropical shirts, the backing of the embroidery was a shirt cotton fabric.
 In this case the eagle was not trimmed following the shape of the eagle, but rather embroidered on triangular base, with the edges folded (hemmed) before stitched by machine.
 Since the edges in this case are protected with a fold, line stitching was the quickest application method.
 This has always been the most useful method when laundering.
 As you can expect, shirts were washed much more frequently than tunics.

 Breast eagle on the tropical shirt was attached in simpler method, because the edges were protected by folded cloth.